How to Make Healthy Chia Pudding Recipe With Yogurt

 Making chia pudding with yogurt requires just minutes of active preparation.
 Follow these easy procedures to get great results every time.

-- In a dish or jar, whisk together the yogurt, milk, sugar, vanilla extract, and salt until smooth.
+• Add the yogurt, milk, sugar, vanilla extract, and salt to a whisker until smooth.
+Transfer to a dish or jar.
 A mason jar works well since it can be covered and shaken.

-- Stir again: After 5 minutes, stir to break up any clumps that have formed.
+• Stir again: After 5 minutes, stir to break up any formed clumps.
 This step is essential for a smooth pudding.

-- Check consistency: Before serving, make sure your pudding has attained the correct thickness.
+• Check consistency: Before serving, make sure your pudding has attained the correct thickness.
 If it’s too thick, add a little more milk.
-If the mixture is too thin, toss in a few more chia seeds and refrigerate for an additional 30 minutes.
+If the mixture is too thin, toss in a few more chia seeds and refrigerate for 30 minutes.

 A teacher from Oregon informed me that on Sunday evenings, she prepares individual amounts in little jars.
-She gets one before heading to work every morning, saving important time.
+She gets one before heading to work every morning, saving significant time.

 Common Mistakes To Avoid